 G2Crowd Rating: 4.4 / 5 (13 reviews)

-Pricing: XMind 6 is Free, if you want the ability to export your graphs to PDF or any Microsoft Office applications, you need to pay for Plus which is a one-time fee of $79.
-Pro is a one-time $99 fee which allows access to presentation mode, gantt charts, audio notes, password encryption, a library of 60k+ icons, and more.
+Pricing: XMind 6 is Free; if you want to export your graphs to PDF or any Microsoft Office applications, you need to pay for Plus, a one-time fee of $79.
+Pro is a one-time $99 fee that allows access to presentation mode, Gantt charts, audio notes, password encryption, a library of 60k+ icons, and more.